djsantos/Mount-Snow/README.md

 -signUp.js requires lib/user
-  edited the CreateAccount function so it calls the createUser function in lib/user to create a new user -compose.js created as new file with functions to render the page and to create a new post -favorites.js, followers.js, following.js, lists.js, profile.js, and settings.js were added -all routes gained lines to implement displaying the current user
+  edited the CreateAccount function so it calls the createUser function in lib/user to create a new user -compose.js created as new file with functions to render the page and to create a new post -home-added variables to keep track of information to the individual user -favorites.js, followers.js, following.js, lists.js, profile.js, and settings.js were added -all routes gained lines to implement displaying the current user
 	each recieved a variable declaration which is passed to the views and a line defining the variable using req.session.user